SimoNonnis/Resume/resume.md

 ##PROFILE

 This Resume covers more than 6 years of hands-on experience working on the field of front-end development.
-Building state-of-the-art websites and always seeking out new technologies.
+Building state-of-the-art and high performance websites and always seeking out new technologies.

 I would welcome the opportunity to work for a passionate, disciplined and dynamic team, that loves to write clean code and willing to work with technologies like: